Lawrence, Wallethub Credit Card Analyst

 @lawrence50

-The only surefire way to get the $550 Chase Sapphire Reserve annual fee waived is if you’re an active servicemember and you check that box on the application.
+The only surefire way to get the $795 annual fee of the Chase Sapphire Reserve waived is if you’re an active servicemember.
 As long as Chase can confirm your active duty status, they won’t charge you any fees.
-Otherwise, your odds of getting a Chase Sapphire Reserve annual fee waiver are next to none.
-Chase Sapphire Preferred Card also has a $95 annual fee.
-But it’s not like Chase will penalize you for asking for a fee waiver, so why not give it a shot?
+Otherwise, your odds of getting a Chase Sapphire Reserve annual fee waiver are not very high.
+However, it’s worth trying.

 There are a few details you should be aware of before calling and asking for a fee waiver, though.
 And in the likely event that you don’t get one, you’ll need to know what perks are available to determine whether Sapphire Reserve is worth it.